awhetzel/deduction_estimator/README.md

 admin site can be found at http://127.0.0.1:8000/admin

-Usage of the application is pretty straightforward, but I included a 'help' page that explains how to use the application.
+Usage of the application is pretty straightforward, but I included a 'help' page that provides instructions on how to use all of the features.

 ## Testing